Certificate Program Requirements and Course Descriptions

 |NUT 1||Current Challenges in Food Safety and Nutrition||six hours / day|

 Participants will learn critical analysis and strategic thinking skills by exploring a variety of challenges encountered in the food industry by analyzing current literature and other resources.
 The scientific evidence and regulatory questions surrounding topics such as genetically modified foods, food allergens, nutritional quality of the food supply (e.g. trans fat, sodium, sugars) will be investigated.
 Questions regarding methods for determining efficacy of natural health products and best practices for providing nutrition guidance for consumers will be discussed.
-Students will examine emerging issues including minimization of antimicrobial resistance, implications of microbiome research on food regulation, and safety of nanotechnology.
+Participants will examine emerging issues including minimization of antimicrobial resistance, implications of microbiome research on food regulation, and safety of nanotechnology.

 Prerequisite: Bsc or BASc

 |NUT 2||Fundamentals of Food Risk Analysis||six hours / day|

 Regulatory and voluntary tools which are used to manage risk in the food industry will be introduced.
 Participants will learn to conduct food risk assessment using case studies and develop strategies to minimize risk of cases of microbial, chemical and allergen contamination including the application of a decision-making framework for identifying, assessing, and managing health risks.
-Best practices and novel tools for risk communication will be discussed and students will apply these tools in the development of a risk management and communication plan.
+Best practices and novel tools for risk communication will be discussed and participants will apply these tools in the development of a risk management and communication plan.
 An examination of international food risk analysis activities will be undertaken.

 Prerequisite: BSc or BASc

 |NUT 3||Fundamentals of Public Health Policy Development||six hours / day|

 Participants will learn the roles of Canadian federal, provincial, territorial and local departments and agencies with regard to formulation, implementation and enforcement of regulations.
 The responsibilities of policymakers, researchers, management and elected officials in policy development and communication will be examined.
 Tools used in scientific evidence based policy making will be studied.
 Participants will analyze complex scientific reports including meta-analyses and surveillance data reports to evaluate the validity and degree of certainty of the evidence supporting scientific and epidemiological questions.
-Using social research tools, students assess the impact of public health policies on stakeholders and consumers.
+Using social research tools, participants will assess the impact of public health policies on stakeholders and consumers.

 Prerequisite: BSc or BASc